The Hearing Process

 Similar to a conditional discharge, the order may also include other conditions relevant to the accused’s circumstances.

-The order may also permit the accused access to the community in the form of:
+The order may also permit the accused access to the community (at the discretion of the Director) in the form of:

 - escorted or unescorted access to the community, depending on the accused’s mental condition and having regard for the risk they pose to themselves or others; and